 “The sentence would be imprisonment with hard labour for four years.”

-The teenager’s death only added to the friction between those of English and Chinese heritage in Waterloo.
+The teenager’s death only added to the friction between those of European and Asian heritage in Waterloo.

 The Sydney Truth reported on Sunday November 19 1911: